 There are a number of permitted triacylglycerol lipase enzymes from different microbial sources listed in Schedule 18 (in the tables to subsections S18-4(5) and 18-9(3)).
 The enzymes are listed in Schedule 18 as lipase, triacylglycerol.
-Permitting this enzyme provides the baking and brewing industries with an alternative commercial source of the enzyme.
-The applicant stated that the enzyme has superior tolerance to withstand mechanical shock during processing compared to the enzyme from different sources.
-Which enzyme companies use will depend on a range of commercial considerations including performance in the production of their products in their plants and economic factors.
+Permitting this enzyme provides the industries that produce bakery products, and cereal-based beverages and foods, particularly the baking and brewing industries, with an alternative commercial source of the enzyme.

+The applicant stated that the enzyme has superior tolerance to mechanical shock during processing compared to the enzyme from different sources.
+Which enzyme preparations that companies choose to use will depend on a range of commercial considerations including performance in the production of their products in their plants, and economic factors.

-The benefits of using the enzyme in the baking and brewing industries have been detailed in the previous section.
+The benefits of using the enzyme in the production of bakery products and cereal-based beverages and foods have been detailed in the previous section.
 The applicant provided details of its own studies supporting its claim that use of the enzyme does achieve these benefits.

-In the baking process the enzyme contributes to improved dough stability and handling properties.
-In practical terms for bread baking it increases the loaf volume and also the softness and softness retention with shelf life of the loaf.
-For the production of steamed buns use of the enzyme improves the appearance (whiteness, shine and smoothness) as determined by sensory evaluation.
+In the production of bakery products, the enzyme contributes to improved dough stability and handling properties.
+In practical terms, for bread baking it increases the loaf volume and the softness and softness retention with shelf life of the loaf.
+For the production of steamed buns, use of the enzyme improves the appearance (whiteness, shine and smoothness) as determined by sensory evaluation.
 The bun size is also increased compared to the control that did not use the enzyme.

-The use of triacylglycerol lipase in place of the enzyme mixture currently used (amylase, xylanase, glucanase, protease and pullulanase) for brewing with a high proportion of nonmalted barley provides excellent functionality even up to 100% barley compared to 80% barley without the addition of triacylglycerol lipase.
-For 100% barley brewing, the addition of this enzyme to the existing enzyme mixture for the mash separation improves the wort filtration as well as the clarity of the wort.
+The use of triacylglycerol lipase in place of an enzyme mixture currently in use (amylase, xylanase, glucanase, protease and pullulanase) for wort production with a high proportion of non-malted barley provides excellent functionality, even up to 100% barley compared to 80% barley without the addition of triacylglycerol lipase.
+For 100% barley mashing, the addition of this enzyme to the existing enzyme mixture for the mash separation improves the wort filtration as well as the clarity of the wort.
 An increased filtration rate is noted after 5 minutes, while filtrate volume is approximately double the control after 30 minutes.

-For 100% barley brewing, the extract after mashing is also improved when the enzyme is added compared to the control enzyme mixture.
+For 100% barley mashing, the extract after mashing is also improved when the enzyme is added, compared to the control enzyme mixture.
 This is demonstrated by the analysis of the produced wort, with an increase in extractable sugars.